 Essential Tools for Drywall Installation and Repair

 Using the correct tools helps you work with drywall faster and better.
-It involves the T-square, and a utility knife is needed for clean and accurate cuts.
+It involves the T-square, and a utility knife is needed for clean walls and accurate cuts.
 A cordless drill or screw gun is needed to keep the depth of each hole the same.
 Having tape for knives in several sizes (6″, 10″, 12″).
 Mud pan which holds your joint compound.
 A pole sander or a sanding sponge helps smooth the surface.
 A dust mask and goggles should be worn while sanding for protection.

 Best Practices for a Flawless Drywall Job